An inside look at communication with bipolar disorder.

 But Then We Run Away

-What makes friendships even harder is that we frequently try to cut people out of our lives completely.
+What makes friendships even harder is we frequently try to cut people out of our lives.
 I can’t say what triggers this.
 If you know, please share your thoughts below.

-At times it is the bipolar translator in our head.
+At times it is the mental illness translator in our head.

 If we are not invited to your dinner party, then you were never our friend.